natsumisawa/github-convs/README.md

 ※ please update zplug regularly

-if you don't use zplug, clone this repository and add line to login shell for example .zshrc .bashrc...😃
+if you don't use zplug, clone this repository and add line to .zshrc or .bashrc etc...😃
 ```
 source ~/yout-path/github.zsh
 ```